GABRIEL RECCHIA

 Stanford University, 2003-2007

-Spoken Syntax Lab (advisors: Joan Bresnan, Tom Wasow)
+Spoken Syntax Lab (advisors: Professor Joan Bresnan, Professor Tom Wasow)

 • Developed search and analysis tools for repositories of temporal, phonological, syntactic and semantic annotations of spontaneous speech